 1. Submittals for Construction Activities

 a.
-Prior to the commencement of construction of new facilities and/or associated facilities the Licensee shall provide to the DEP Central District Office’s Environmental Resource Permitting Section(s) for review, all information necessary for a complete Joint Application for Environmental Resource Permit (ERP), DEP Forms 62-330.060, F.A.C..
+Prior to the commencement of construction of new facilities and/or associated facilities the Licensee shall provide to the DEP Central District Office’s Environmental Resource Permitting Section(s) for review, all information necessary for a complete Joint Application for Environmental Resource Permit (ERP), DEP Forms 62-330.060, F.A.C.
 Information may be submitted by discrete portions of the certified facilities for a determination of compliance with these COC.

 This form may: a) be submitted concurrently with a SCA; b) be submitted as part of an amendment request or a petition for modification; or c) be submitted as a post-certification submittal following approval of a project through certification, modification or amendment.
 Such ERP submittals, once received, shall be reviewed in accordance with the non-procedural standards and criteria for issuance of an ERP, including all the provisions related to reduction and elimination of impacts, conditions for issuance, additional conditions for issuance, and mitigation contained in Chapters 62-330, F.A.C., as applicable unless otherwise stated in these Conditions.
+While the information is provided for review via submittal of the Environmental Resources Permit form, pursuant to section 403.511, Florida Statutes, issuance of a separate Environmental Resources Permit is not required for certified facilities.

 Those forms submitted as part of a SCA, an amendment, or modification, shall be processed concurrently with, and under the respective certification, amendment, or modification procedures.
 Those forms submitted as a post-certification submittal (after certification, modification, or amendment and prior to construction) shall be processed in accordance with Section A. General Conditions, Condition XX.
 Procedures for Post-Certification Submittals.